 - Easy-to-use measurement control and analysis software.

-The NIR Intensity Lens provides an efficient measurement solution for near-infrared (NIR) sources and DOE or angular emissions.
+The NIR Intensity Lens provides an efficient measurement solution for near-infrared (NIR) sources such as LEDs and lasers.
 This camera/lens solution offers high-resolution imaging to address both off-line and in-line applications:

 - Angular measurement for devices used for 3D sensing applications including facial recognition, gesture recognition, eye tracking, multimodal human machine interface (HMI), and automotive LiDAR.